gsl4295/PicoLaunchTimer/README.md

 A CircuitPython-based microcontroller dedicated to showing a live countdown to the next orbital rocket launch.

 ### Hardware
-- The pin diagram for my screen specifically is located in `pin-info.md`.
+- The pin diagram for my screen specifically is located in `/info/pin-info.md`.
+- A top-down view of my setup is in `/info/pico-top-down-view.jpg`
 - I used a [Raspberry Pi WH](https://www.amazon.com/Raspberry-Pi-RP-PICO-WH-Pico-WH/dp/B0C58X9Q77) (wifi enabled, headers attached)
 - The exact screen I used is a 1.8" 128x160 SPI TFT display.
 Find it [here on Amazon](https://a.co/d/0OCU4uG).